Call now in confidence immediate help & advice 24/7

 If you are self-motivated and ready to make a change, SMART Recovery [28] may be an effective treatment option for you.

-This form of treatment is based on cognitive behavioural therapy techniques, focusing on behaviour change and getting rid of negative or detrimental mindsets and self-beliefs.
+This form of treatment is based on Cognitive Behavioural Therapy techniques, focusing on behaviour change and getting rid of negative or detrimental mindsets and self-beliefs.

 You may be prescribed Librium to prevent withdrawal-related seizures which will be posted to your home, and your psychiatrist will conduct telephone or video conference calls to ensure your physical a nd mental safety.